Displaying Calendar Items

 Component in MVC Pattern

-In the component perspective, Calendars is designed in MVC pattern:
+From the component perspective, Calendars is designed in the MVC pattern:

 Calendars